ginrod/TakeHomeAssessment/README.md

 A walkthrough demo is available for both:

 - General users exploring the app.
-See the video [here](https://www.loom.com/share/3897053a5bc049d09bcde6284b0cbfa8)
+See the video (comming soon*)

 - Developers reviewing the code.
-See the video [here](https://www.loom.com/share/e69bc5023c1f4b229da9d8bc06cf6c47)
+See the video (comming soon*)

-You can test the deployed version of the app [here](azure deployment link)
+You can test the deployed version of the app [here](https://contactsystemtakehomeassessmentclient-gqgxdrerayfxgfd0.northeurope-01.azurewebsites.net/)